AyushmanTripathy/bin/Readme.md

 ### ytp

-play songs from youtube playlists in the background, without frying my CPU.
+Play songs from youtube playlists in the background, without frying my CPU.

 ### docx